 Throughout the first day of trial Bhatt challenged Draus' credibility as a witness, showing, in one instance, how a food bowl which Draus' report said didn’t exist in a dead cat’s cage could be seen in the officer’s own video.

-The trial has been stalled since Draus' arrest in March.
+The since Draus' arrest in March.

 A spokesperson for the Cook County State's Attorney's Office declined to say whether Draus would be used as a witness when a bench trial begins anew on May 2.